-• Some kids may feel more comfortable with eyes open or closed.
-Encourage the kids to try whatever they feel comfortable with • If the facilitator is having a hard time engaging some kids, try these two options: Switch to using a stuffed animal as the small object - this is known as "buddy breathing'.
-Lots of information and examples of this can be found online • Split the class into a few smaller groups of kids to try the exercise.
+Some kids may feel more comfortable with eyes open or closed.
+Encourage the kids to try whatever they feel comfortable with If the facilitator is having a hard time engaging some kids, try these two options: Switch to using a stuffed animal as the small object - this is known as "buddy breathing'.
+Lots of information and examples of this can be found online Split the class into a few smaller groups of kids to try the exercise.
 Sometimes group dynamics will be a barrier for kids to try this activity - try the first few attempts at mindful breathing in smaller groups where the kids feel comfortable with one another and there are manageable group dynamics.
-Once every student has gone through the process a few times, they will likely feel more comfortable to participate with the entire class • Kids like structure - please give kids timing prompts throughout this activity.
+Once every student has gone through the process a few times, they will likely feel more comfortable to participate with the entire class Kids like structure - please give kids timing prompts throughout this activity.
 Let them know how long they will be breathing for, when they have one more round of breathing left, and when they have 1 minute to get ready to come back to the classroom after the activity is done.
 Adaptations: If lying down is not an accessible option, this activity can be adapted by using a balloon.
 Same idea as above, but place a balloon between your belly and your hand(s).
-Activity can also be done with just resting both hands on your belly (in a sitting/standing/lying down position). helps accentuate the movement of your belly/better indicates the breath.
+Activity can also be done with just resting both hands on your belly (in a sitting/standing/lying down position).
+The benefit of adding an object to this activity is that it helps accentuate the movement of your belly/better indicates the breath.
 The benefit of lying down in this activity is it gives your body the chance to relax more muscles, allowing you to focus more attention on your breath alone.
-If kids find it very hard to concentrate on watching their object while If Kus find it very hard to concentrate on watching their object while breathing to music, they could also use a piece of paper and a crayon/marker.
+If kids find it very hard to concentrate on watching their object while breathing to music, they could also use a piece of paper and a crayon/marker.
 For this case, instruct the kids to hold their marker in their hand, close their eyes, and as they listen to the music move their arms around to try to match what's happening for their breath.
-Sequencing Do this activity, and continue to practice, before moving onto any activity with a Jequencing deeper dive into bigger emotional topics that could potentially upset a child.
-Knowing that these kids have the skill to calm themselves by focusing in on breathing adds a layer of safety to the activity on breathing adds a layer of safety to the activity
+Sequencing Do this activity, and continue to practice, before moving onto any activity with a deeper dive into bigger emotional topics that could potentially upset a child.
+Knowing that these kids have the skill to calm themselves by focusing in on breathing adds a layer of safety to the activity